Community of Practice

 There is no career path.
 No progression from beginner to expert.
 No specialisation.
 No professional identity.
 The industry depends on this work but does not invest in the people who do it.

-Create accessible documents from source: proper heading structures, alt text, table markup, and slide design that works with assistive technology.
+Create accessible documents from source: heading structures, alt text, table markup, slide design that works with assistive technology.

 Write meaningful descriptions for images, charts, diagrams, and complex figures.
-This is the skill that most directly helps students using screen readers.
+The skill that most directly helps students using screen readers.

 Make mathematical equations, scientific notation, and data tables accessible using MathML and plain-language descriptions.

-Learn how optical character recognition converts scanned pages into searchable text, and how to handle multi-language and complex layout documents.
+How optical character recognition converts scanned pages into searchable text, and how to handle multi-language and complex layouts.

 Simplify complex academic content into Easy Read format: clear language, short sentences, meaningful images, for students with learning and intellectual disabilities.

-Use industry-standard tools to validate documents against international accessibility standards, and learn how to do screen reader spot-tests.
+Industry-standard tools (veraPDF, PAC) to validate documents against international accessibility standards, and how to do screen-reader spot-tests.

-We share knowledge and skills openly.
-The Community of Practice exists to build accessibility capacity across India, not to create a proprietary workforce.
+Members share knowledge and skills openly.
+The Community of Practice exists to build accessibility capacity across the Global South, not to create a proprietary workforce.

-There are no tiers, promotions, or rank.
-Your readiness for different types of contribution is demonstrated through your work, assessed against public criteria that anyone can read.
+No tiers, no promotions, no rank.
+Readiness for different types of contribution is demonstrated through the work, assessed against public criteria anyone can read.

 The Community of Practice serves universities as a whole: pipeline setup, staff training, and remediation.
 Fixing documents is one part of the mission, not the whole of it.